madicen/jj-tui/README.md

 1. Press `t` to open the Tickets view
 2. Navigate through your assigned issues with `j/k` or arrow keys
 3. Press `Enter` to create a branch from the selected issue
-   - Creates a new commit branched from main
-   - Creates a bookmark with a sanitized name (e.g., `123-issue-summary`)
+   - Creates a **bookmark on your current commit** with a sanitized name (e.g., `123-issue-summary`)
-   - Pre-populates PR title with "#123 - Issue Summary" when you create a PR
+   - When you create a PR, the title is pre-populated with "#123 - Issue Summary"
 4. Press `c` to change issue status (Open ↔ Closed)
 5. Press `o` to open the issue in your browser